mr-tsang-kungfu/kungfu-notes/white.md

   Not open wide and grab from both side, but directly to the shoulders and keep pushing forward
 3. Left foot back into fighting stance to go along with the attacker's force.
   Left hand go over attacker's arms and grab opponent wrist on right shoulder (close grip and tight, use thumb too) +
-  Right arm hit from under to opponent elbow joints both at the same time (shock the elbow).
+  Right arm hit from under both of the attacker's elbow joints at the same time (shock the elbow).
   Attacker is shocked and would loosen the grip
 5. Right hand to ear and inward block to knock out opponent hands (make sure to turn waist while blocking).
   Block is to clear the hands, so go to the side first.
 As you clear the arms, bring your right fist to your left hip.
 This pulls the attacker down and to the right, exposing the throat.